Joey Jordison's Slipknot Career In Beats

 They may be three albums in, but on Vol III: The Subliminal Verses, Joey shows no signs of mellowing at all.
 'The Blister Exists' is a er…blistering example of his pounding drum style.
 We love the simple kick work at the start of the track, which quickly develops into some speedy double bass playing that interlocks perfectly with the chugging guitar riff.
 The mid-track breakdown also shows a stripped back element to Joey's playing as his military-style snare work makes great work of his two tub-thumping sidekicks.

-One of our favourite cuts from Iowa, the 'Knot's awesome follow-up to their groundbreaking debut.
+One of our favourite cuts from Vol 3: (The Subliminal Verses), the 'Knot's awesome follow-up to the reputation-cementing Iowa.
 It's syncopated rhythm runs throughout, with several 16th-note triplet fills, plenty of double kick and even the odd cymbal choke dotted here and there to keep things varied.
 Dig out Rhythm 155 to learn how to play this one from start to finish.

 A favourite among fans, critics and even Joey himself.
 The masked metal master told us way back in Rhythm 136: "As far as the chops and overall feel go, I like 'Surfacing'.
 That's one of the songs that leads everything off.
 It was one of the first songs we wrote."